behroozmrd47/keras-spatial-rnn/README.md

 will be (Batch=1, Height, Width, Channels) or (Batch=1, Height, Width, Channels * 4) should the direction parameter is set to either {"left", "right", "up", "down"}; or "all".

 It's worth mentioning that The current implementation only works for 2D images and training batch size of 1.
 The input 2D image is recommended to be square as sufficient testing with non-square input images has not been done.
+When using this layer as the first layer, preceded it with an Keras "Input" layer.
+Should be used with `data_format="channels_last"`.

+# Requirements
+  * Python 3.7
+  * Python packages: numpy, Keras>=2.3 & Tensorflow>=2.1.0
+  * For installing Tensorflow-gpu (highly recommended) please see [Rensorflow Webpage](https://www.tensorflow.org/).

+  If planning to run on virtual env, Anaconda3 "environment.yml" is included.
+  * Create the environment: conda env create -f environment.yml
+  * Activate the environment: conda activate tfmd_py3.7_tf2

 # Installation
 1. Clone the repository.
-2. Install the requirements by running pip install -r requirements.txt
+2. Install the requirements: pip install -r requirements.txt
-3. To test the code, run the test script.
+3. To test the code, run the test script (Test cases to be added in future).
 4. Import the 2D Spatial RNN layer and incorporate it in your main network.

 # Code Sample